David Rodriguez (boxer): Boxing career

-Rodriguez had a previous unblemished record of 36-0 with 34 by knockout.
+Rodriguez had a previous unblemished record of 36–0, with 34 by knockout.
 His first round knockout ratio surpassed every heavyweight in history to date.
 During training for the first of his 2011 fights, Rodriguez survived a brutal knife attack, the result of which was a near-death experience and a facial scar that extends from his ear to his chin.
-Shortly thereafter, he also suffered an injury to his knee, sidetracking what was intended to be an career-defining year.
+Shortly thereafter, he also suffered an injury to his knee, sidetracking what was intended to be a career-defining year.

 His career eventually ended with a 37–2 record.
 David Rodriguez held the Texas Heavyweight title, New Mexico Heavyweight title, NABU Heavyweight title, NABA Heavyweight title as well as two of the WBC belts.
-After 16 months of retirement Nino finally returned November 21, 2015, with a 42-second 1st round win KO over Miguel Domingues of Brazil 23–4 with 21 knockouts.
+After 16 months of retirement, Nino finally returned November 21, 2015, with a 42-second 1st round win KO over Miguel Domingues of Brazil (having a record of 23–4, with 21 knockouts).